chengxxuan02/-Spray-Based-Microalgae-Bioreactor/README.md

 | `Ig` | Acclimation irradiance |

 The storage tank additionally tracks biomass and the PSII states under dark conditions.
-# Numerical Solution
+## Numerical Solution

-The coupled nonlinear ODE system is constructed using the MAGNUS modelling environment, with symbolic model variables defined through pymc and integration performed using cronos.ODESLV.

-The solver uses configurable parameters including relative tolerance, absolute tolerance, maximum and minimum integration step sizes, maximum number of integration steps and dense linear solver.

-The current simulation evaluates the reactor over a long-term time horizon of up to 365 days.

-### Additional Dependencies

-This project uses the MAGNUS modelling environment, including the `pymc` and `cronos` modules.
-These must be installed/configured separately before running the photobioreactor model.
+The coupled nonlinear dynamic model is implemented using [MAGNUS](https://github.com/omega-icl/magnus), a mathematical modelling and analysis framework developed by the OMEGA Research Group at Imperial College London.

+Model states and parameters are constructed through the Python interface, with numerical integration performed using the CRONOS ODE solver.
+The resulting system couples spray hydrodynamics, optical transport, photosystem dynamics and biomass growth across the multi-stage reactor.

+Solver settings including relative and absolute tolerances, integration step sizes and maximum iteration limits can be configured for long-term reactor simulations.

+## Tools & Dependencies

+- **Python** – model implementation and analysis
+- **NumPy** – numerical calculations
+- **Matplotlib** – data visualisation
+- **[MAGNUS](https://github.com/omega-icl/magnus)** – mathematical model construction and analysis
+- **CRONOS** – numerical integration of the dynamic system

+> **Note:** MAGNUS is an external dependency and must be installed separately.
+See the [MAGNUS repository](https://github.com/omega-icl/magnus) for installation instructions.